-20 Had we forgotten the name of our God,

-or stretched out our hands to a god that was strange,
+20 Had we forgotten the name of our God, or stretched out our hands to a god that was strange, forgetting our stress and our misery?

 21 would God not have searched this out?
 For he knows the heart and its secrets.